Some Russia creditors have received dollar bond payment -sources - NewsBreak

 Some other creditors said they had yet to receive their funds but were optimistic they were on the way, noting they had received payments on hard currency bonds from a raft of state-run and private Russian companies in recent days.

-Earlier, another source told Reuters that JPMorgan (JPM.N) , Russia's correspondent bank, had processed the cash sent by the government and credited it to the paying agent, Citigroup(C.N) .
-It would be checked and then distributed to various bondholders, the source said. read more
+Earlier, another source told Reuters that JPMorgan, Russia’s correspondent bank, had processed the cash sent by the government and credited it to the paying agent, Citigroup.
+It would be checked and then distributed to various bondholders, the source said.

 Citi declined to comment.

-S&P on Thursday lowered Russia's rating to "CC" from "CCC-minus," saying that debt service payments in the coming weeks may face technical difficulties. read more

-Washington imposed harsh sanctions on Russia's central bank in late February, days after the invasion of Ukraine, blocking Americans from engaging in any transactions involving it.
+Washington imposed harsh sanctions on Russia’s central bank in late February, blocking Americans from engaging in any transactions involving it.

 In early March, however, the U.S. Office of Foreign Assets Control (OFAC) authorised transactions for U.S. persons for “the receipt of interest, dividend, or maturity payments in connection with debt or equity” issued by Russia’s finance ministry, central bank or wealth fund - an exemption that runs out on May 25.

-Russia also laid down strict new rules for foreigners seeking permits to buy and sell Russian assets ranging from securities to real estate, a client memo by Citigroup showed, raising fresh concerns that Western investors could face large write-downs. read more
+Russia also laid down strict new rules for foreigners seeking permits to buy and sell Russian assets ranging from securities to real estate, a client memo by Citigroup showed, raising fresh concerns Western investors could face large write-downs.

 The March 16 coupons are the first of several, with another $615 million falling due over the rest of the month.
 The first principal payment is due on April 4 when a $2 billion bond matures.